Have you got a big Qantas Frequent Flyer points balance and want to sell some or all of them?

 It is possible to sell your Qantas Points through unofficial channels.
 This is known as the grey market.

-There are two key unofficial channels: peer-to-peer marketplaces such as Gumtree and eBay, and points brokers.
+There are two key unofficial channels: peer-to-peer marketplaces such as Gumtree and eBay, and brokers.

 It’s pretty easy to post things for sale on Gumtree or eBay.

-You only need to open an account, and in this case, detail how many Qantas Frequent Flyer Points you want to sell, and wait for the sale.
+You only need to open an account, and in this case, detail how many Qantas Points you want to sell, and wait for the sale.

 Brokers

-There are a number of brokers, mainly based in the US, who sell Qantas Frequent Flyer points and therefore buy them from point holders.
+There are a number of brokers, mainly based in the US, who sell Qantas Points and therefore buy them from holders.

 Risks

 While selling points is not illegal, if Qantas finds out they could suspend or cancel your Frequent Flyer account.
-You could lose all your points and your ability to earn points in the future.
+You could lose all your points and your ability to earn Qantas Points in the future.

 The other risk you take by buying points through the grey market is you could get scammed.